levente-murgas/valhacks-songs/docs/recommendation_pipeline.md

 - `recommend_tracks` – main entry, given track IDs and optional target artist set.
 - `recommend_tracks_with_resources` – same but allows passing preloaded dataset/index (used by `Recommender`).
 - `generate_and_store_index` – convenience wrapper to build and save the ANN index.
-- Recommendation detail payloads now expose both `artist_diversity_penalty` and `adjusted_score` so clients can inspect how diversity logic affected each suggestion.
+- Recommendation detail payloads now expose both `artist_diversity_penalty` and `adjusted_score` so clients can inspect how diversity weighting shaped the final ordering.

 ## 5. Recommender Class